wbing-xu/usa-cemetery-data/README.md

 - Ensure you are running with internet access (PeopleLegacy and Wikipedia are both required).
 - Try the smoke-test command above to verify progress logging.
 - Some requests may take up to 30 seconds because of the HTTP timeout; allow the crawl to finish or adjust the `--delay` flag if you need faster runs.
+- If you interrupt the crawl (Ctrl+C), the script will still export whatever was collected to both the Excel file and the checkpoint CSV.
+Re-run with the same `--checkpoint` path to continue where you left off.

 ## Environment limitations